AnuarTB/cs459-project/raspberry_pi/README.md

 ## Notes

-It is possible to emulate the behavior of washing machine with the inject component and this flow below:
+It is possible to emulate the behavior of washing machine with this flow below through inject component:

 ![flow](injection.png)